-I wasn’t sure what I wanted to share this week.
-But after a brief conversation with an old friend, I knew I had to write about not only what to remember when life generally just sh*ts all over you, but also about how understanding that the failures in your life can be hard but necessary lessons to learn.
+After a brief conversation with an old friend this week, I knew I had to write about not only what to remember when life generally just sh*ts all over you, but also about how understanding that the failures in your life can be hard but necessary lessons to learn.

 And how they can often make you stronger… You’ve just got to get through the damn things in the first place which is never, ever easy.